hzeller/ldgraphy/design.md

    * Build a scanner by pointing the laser at a shallow angle at the polygon
      mirror:
-       * :thumbsup: very simple; full use of the laser; No light losses.
+       * :thumbsup: fewest parts needed; almost full use of the laser; No light losses.
-       * :thumbsdown: hitting photo resist at a shallow angle; Large build.
+       * :thumbsdown: not always in focus; hitting photo resist at a shallow angle.

    * Build a scanner with a 45 degree cone mirror:
-       * :thumbsup: full use of laser; no light losses; hitting resist perpendicularly.
+       * :thumbsup: almost full use of laser; no light losses; hitting resist perpendicularly; always in focus.
        * :thumbsdown: Hard to build.

    * Build an f-theta lens and use a straight scanning projection:
-       * :thumbsup: Full use of the laser; hitting resist perpendicularly.
+       * :thumbsup: Almost full use of the laser; hitting resist perpendicularly.
-       * :thumbsdown: hard to build.
-Might have optical losses in the material.
+       * :thumbsdown: hard to build; might have optical losses in the material if not transparent enough for near UV light.

    * Only use part of the scanning range and use a straight mirror:
        * :thumbsup: easy to build.
-       * :thumbsdown: we need longer exposure time because we only have a limited on-time.
+       * :thumbsdown: we need longer exposure time because we only use a fraction of available on-time.

 Since ease-of-build for everyone with limited access to tools is a priority, we use the last variant for this first version of LDGraphy.